-- 06 Veolia is accelerating its decarbonization - 08 Most of Veolia's emissions consist of 3 greenhouse gases... - 09 ...
-In operating services essential to human activity - 12 Our activities - 16 Our regions
+- 6 Veolia is accelerating its decarbonization 8 - Most of Veolia's emissions consist of 3 greenhouse gases... - 9 ...
+In operating services essential to human activity - Our activities 12 - Carbon Balance impacted by our 16 customers' emissions

-18 DECARBONIZING OUR CUSTOMERS' TRAJECTORIES
+DECARBONIZING OUR CUSTOMERS' TRAJECTORIES

-20 Consolidating decarbonization efforts: acknowledging scope 4

-24 Reducing our carbon intensity
+- 20 Consolidating decarbonization efforts: acknowledging scope 4 24 - Reducing our carbon intensity

-30 ACCELERATING OUR DECARBONIZATION TRAJECTORY
+ACCELERATING OUR DECARBONIZATION TRAJECTORY

-- 32 Our trajectory and commitments - 34 Decarbonizing further through scope 4 - 36 Net zero by 2050 (-90% scopes 1, 2 and 3) - 37 Innovating to prepare for the future: decarbonizing heat networks - 38 Reutilizing and recycling biogenic CO2 and reducing fossil CO2 - 40 Quality solutions to neutralize our residual emissions
+- 32 Our trajectory and commitments - 34 Decarbonizing further through scope 4 - Net zero by 2050 (-90% scopes 1, 2 and 3) 36 - 37 Innovating to prepare for the future: decarbonizing heat networks - Reutilizing and recycling biogenic CO2 38 40 - Quality solutions to neutralize our residual emissions